 The suite’s Disclosure Management offering was designed to help corporations manage the creation, editing and publication of external disclosure documents such as those required by the U.S. Securities and Exchange Commission or other regulatory bodies such as bank regulators in European countries for their Common Reporting (COREP)requirements.
 However, this capability is also useful for automating a range of report creation functions, especially documents for internal or external use that combine text and data.
 For instance, users can create Microsoft PowerPoint and Word templates with text, numbers and graphics that can be automatically updated with the latest period’s data.
 Using this capability accelerates production of reports while cutting the staff time required to produce them.
 It’s easy to achieve bullet-proof accuracy since the numbers in the tables are assembled from a single authoritative source, and references in the text to a specific item in a table (an absolute amount or a percentage change, for example) are always in agreement, even when there are last-minute changes.
 Thus it is relatively easy to put together a periodic PowerPoint presentation for the senior leadership team or board of directors.
 It’s especially handy for creating monthly, quarterly and annual reports because once designed, the numbers can be quickly updated to the latest period.

-Tagetik is facing a crowded market but has been winning customers.
-I recommend that companies that are looking for a financial performance management suite – especially those that are replacing a point solution (such as obsolescent financial consolidation software) or that are moving off of spreadsheets – should add Tagetik to their list of vendors to consider.
+I recommend that companies looking for a financial performance management suite – especially those that are replacing a point solution (such as obsolete financial consolidation software) or those moving away from spreadsheets – add Tagetik to their list of vendors to consider.